TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ### German Audio

-There are multiple options how to deal with german audio depending on your liking.
+There are multiple options on how to deal with german audio depending on your liking.

 ??? abstract "Explanation - [Click to show/hide]"